 This was a part of an Orchard in the ownership of the Mill House and became vacant when the Warmington Bypass was constructed it is leased by NCC to the village on a peppercorn rent.
 They were originally an idea peculiar to Northamptonshire but have now been copied by other counties.

 Warmington had two firsts with the parks it was the first community to have two parks and the first to have an orchard.

 A steering committee was formed to progress the parks into public open spaces Big Green is a very quiet green area.
 It also has some fruit (damsons which seem to disappear into bottles of gin yet to be marketed).
 The Orchard has apples, pears, plums of very many varieties some quite old and very many wild flowers including a difficult to rear Yellow Rattle.

 Both parks have been encouraged to grow wild flowers etc and we have a young walnut tree growing in the Orchard park.

-As with many community projects once they are established the enthusiasm wanes and this is very much so with the Pocket Parks however we consider ours a benefit and we manage to keep them in good condition with financial help when needed from our Parish Council.
+As with many community projects once they are established the enthusiasm wanes and this is very much so with the Pocket Parks however we consider ours a benefit and we aim to keep them in good condition with financial help when needed from our Parish Council.
 Rather than have many meetings we have only one or two per year and discuss our policies when on working weekends a much better way of life.